A Short Bio

 What I'm up to Now

 I've taken to writing a different sort of book.
-I recently published one called In Search of Helen from Two Locks and a few years before that I published In Carrie's Footprints, the Long Walk of Warren Dorsey.
+I recently published a collection of stories about the town of Sykesville.
+During the Covid years, I published In Search of Helen from Two Locks and a few years before that I published In Carrie's Footprints, the Long Walk of Warren Dorsey.

 About Jack McBride White